FAQs

 Most California counties have the option for virtual hearings.

-No, lawyers are not allowed at the initial small claims hearing.
+In California, small claims lawyers are not allowed to represent the parties at the initial small claims hearing.

 Yes, these are called countersuits.
 Both lawsuits will be reviewed by the same judge on the same day.